willjw3/gatsby-starter-developer-diary/README.md

 ## Making Tech Tags
 This starter already includes the tech tags you can see in the live demo.
 To use them, add the appropriate tag name to the `tags` array in the frontmatter of your post.
 Consult the `config.js` file to see the tag properties and get the tag name to be supplied to the `tags` array in the frontmatter.<br>
 To make a new tag, you can use icons from "React Icons", which are included in this starter.
 If you're the adventurous type, you can install and use other icons if you wish to do so.
-This starter uses both 'Font Awesome' icons and 'Devicons' from "React Icons" [React Icons Site](https://react-icons.netlify.com/#/)
+This starter uses both 'Font Awesome' icons and 'Devicons' from "React Icons."
+[React Icons Site](https://react-icons.netlify.com/#/)

 ## Authors
 - Will Ward [@willjw3](https://github.com/willjw3)